 There are so many interesting things to do in London, you could visit the Brixton market and stuff your face with some delicious street food.
-You could do a round of the classic London sightseeing with all the things we mentioned above.
-You could visit the Churchill War Rooms and see how they strategized underground for entire months.
-You could attend one of the Harry Potter tours, if you’re a fan, walking around the city, visiting all the spots you see in the movies.
+You could hop on a bus for a classic London sightseeing tour.
+It’s maybe not very original but a very efficient way to see all the famous tour staples in a short period of time.
+You could visit the Churchill War Rooms, also know as the Cabinet War Rooms; the secret underground headquarters where Prime Minister Winston Churchill and his staff members lived and worked during the Second World War.
+The basement offices in Whitehall play an important role in the movie Darkest Hour, that was released in 2017.
+Check it out on Netflix in case you have not seen it.
+Gary Oldman got an Oscar for his mind-blowing performance as Churchill.
+You could also book one of the many Harry Potter tours, if you’re a fan.
+Walk around the city and visit venues such as the Millennium Bridge, the Reptile House of London Zoo, Leadenhall Market (the entrance to Diagon Alley), Kings Cross Station (home of platform 9 ¾) and other iconic HP filming locations.
 What I would do?
 I’d go on pub crawl of an epic proportion.
 Some of those spots are over 500 years old, so if anyone asks if you’ve seen any historic landmarks in London, you can nod in agreement with a cheeky grin on your face.
 Try the Guinea (https://www.theguinea.co.uk/) at 30 Bruton Pl, Mayfair, there was an inn at the exact same spot in 1423.
-Or my personal favorite: The Lamb and Flag (https://www.lambandflagcoventgarden.co.uk/) at 33 Rose Street.
-This venue is also known as The Bucket of Blood thanks to the national English sport of fist fighting, that this place was a historical arena of.
+Or my personal favourites: The Lamb & Flag (https://www.lambandflagcoventgarden.co.uk/) at 33 Rose Street.
+It’s a traditional Georgian pub and former haunt of Charles Dickens.
+Its nickname is “Bucket of Blood” because in former times it was a famous arena of bare-knuckle fights.